Tuzki2333/CSCI596-Final-Project/README.md

 ## Implementation and Experiment Results

-In the experiment section, we have the following settings:
+In the experiment section, I have the following settings:
-- We try three different number of items, 1 million, 10 million, and 100 million;
+- I try three different number of items, 1 million, 10 million, and 100 million;
 - The weight and value of each item are randomly generated, taking values between 0 and 1.
-We try 3 different random seeds and report the average results of 3 repeated experiments;
+I try 3 different random seeds and report the average results of 3 repeated experiments;
 - The space limit $W = 0.1n$;
-- For Lagrangian-dual-based algorithm, we set $\alpha = \varepsilon = 0.0001$, and $T = 100$.
+- For Lagrangian-dual-based algorithm, I set $\alpha = \varepsilon = 0.0001$, and $T = 100$.

 ### Comparison of Greedy Algorithms and Our Algorithm

-Firstly, we compare the greedy algorithm (with/without sorting) and our Lagrangian-dual-based algorithm.
+Firstly, I compare the greedy algorithm (with/without sorting) and our Lagrangian-dual-based algorithm.
 Here the Lagrangian-dual-based algorithm has not been parallelized yet.

 The codes are implemented in `knapsack_greedy_sorting.c`, `knapsack_greedy_nonsorting.c`, and `knapsack_lagrangian.c`.
-And `knapsack_baseline.sl` is the batch file that can reproduce our results.
+And `knapsack_baseline.sl` is the batch file that can reproduce our results (`results/knapsack_baseline.out`).

 The following table shows the total values obtained by different algorithms.
 Results show that the greedy algorithm without sorting cannot produce good solution, and our algorithm produces similar solution with the greedy algorithm with sorting process.